leap-stc/leap-stc.github.io/_preview/82/_sources/guides/education.md

 ## Running classes on the JupyterHub

-Coming soon ...
+🚧 Full Guide coming soon ...
 If you are a LEAP educator and want to run your class on the hub, please reach out to [](contact.data_compute_manager).

 (education:sing_up)=
 ### How to sign up students